2024–2026 Cuba blackouts: 2026

+Marco Rubio message to the Cuban People on 20 May 2026.

+March

+On 4 March, a blackout hit the western half of Cuba, leaving millions of people in Havana and surrounding areas without power.
+Government radio station Radio Rebelde quoted that it could take at least 72 hours to restore operations.
+The U.S. Embassy in Cuba issued a security alert and warned people for "significant disruptions".
+Further blackouts are predicted to occur due to the United States fuel blockade related to the 2026 crisis.
+On 16 and 21 March, the entire country suffered two more blackouts.
+Two Russian tankers are expected to deliver oil and diesel in late March, enough for a couple of weeks.

+September

+On 18 September a massive blackout left millions of people without electricity across the island.
+The Ministry of Energy and Mines issued a statement on X saying that they were "activating service-restoration protocols" to end the nationwide blackout.

 Reactions

+Cuban government

+Cuba denounced the U.S blockade as the cause of the blackouts (TeleSUR, May 2026).

 First Secretary of the Communist Party of Cuba Miguel Díaz-Canel blamed the outages on difficulties in importing fuel and other resources due to "financial and energy persecution" by the United States.
 Local authorities noted causes including increased demand from small- and medium-sized companies and residential air conditioners, as well as poor maintenance of power plants.

 Díaz-Canel also stated that any protests to the government's response would not be tolerated and that all protesters would be "processed rigorously under our revolutionary law".
-Shortly after protests started in October, Díaz-Canel and prime minister Manuel Marrero Cruz appeared on a televised address in military fatigues claiming "counter-revolutionaries from abroad" were fomenting protests in Cuba.
+After protests started in October, Díaz-Canel and prime minister Manuel Marrero Cruz appeared on a televised address in military fatigues claiming "counter-revolutionaries from abroad" were fomenting protests in Cuba.
 Díaz-Canel also stated that "we have organized from the defense councils" and "we are not going to accept and we will not allow anyone to act by provoking vandalistic acts, much less disturbing the peace of our people, and that is a conviction and that is a principle of our revolution".

-Energy Minister Vicente de la O Levy claimed the October outages would end by 21 or 22 October; however, Hurricane Oscar made landfall in Cuba on 20 October, severely disrupting efforts to restore the grid.
+Energy Minister Vicente de la O Levy claimed the October outages would end by 21 or 22 October; Hurricane Oscar made landfall in Cuba on 20 October, disrupting efforts to restore the grid.